|Country Number (39)||1976||SECOND WAVE|

-The third TV station to be established in the Philippines (in 1961), GMA would legally purchase the rights to TV shows from a local distributor but instead of using the duped down copies that were usually provided, programmes were instead recorded off the air from stations in the US on broadcast-quality tapes and shipped over to Quezon City, which gave GMA vastly superior picture quality over its rivals.
+Being the third TV station to be established in the Philippines (in 1961), GMA would legally purchase the rights to TV shows from a local distributor but instead of using the duped down video-tape copies that were usually provided, programmes were instead recorded off the air from stations in the US on high quality broadcast-quality tapes and shipped over to Quezon City, which gave GMA vastly superior picture quality over its rivals.
 (These broadcasts often still had local US TV station graphics on them!)
 This eventually got them into trouble with the Philippine Government as they were by-passing Asian companies and getting tapes from the USA even though they were supposed to acquire them locally.

 The principal languages of the Philippines is Pilipino, English (spoken by 50 percent of the population), Spanish, plus numerous native languages and dialects.
 Television broadcasts were predominantly in English.

 The Eighties - THE LOST CHAPTERS records a sale of "(13)" stories (by 10 February 1987).
 There is an overlap of two stories across the 1977 and 1987 totals.

 The post-February 1987 screenings of Tom Baker stories would not be included in this tally.

 |EEE||Terror of the Autons||4|